justinrgarrard/world-of-naevis.net/docs/gear/adventuring_gear/medical.md

 > A creature you touch regains a number of hit points equal to 1d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.
 >
 > As with all scrolls, the user must be a spellcaster with the _Cure Wounds_ spell on their spell list.

+{: .mundane-item}
+> **Triage Pack**
+>
+> A collection of splints, salves, and antivenoms.
+A pack can be used during a short rest by someone proficient in the medicine skill.
+The pack restores a number of hit points equal to the user's wisdom modifier + proficiency bonus and neutralizes non-magical poisons.